GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp/docs-pro/modules/global-fields/en.md

 The GraphQL schema exposes types, such as `Post`, `User` and `Comment`, and the fields available for every type, such as `Post.title`, `User.name` and `Comment.responses`.
 These fields deal with "data", as they retrieve some specific piece of data from an entity.

-The GraphQL API PRO, in addition, also offers a different kind of fields: those providing "functionality" instead of data.
+The Gato GraphQL PRO, in addition, also offers a different kind of fields: those providing "functionality" instead of data.

 These are some examples: